mmartinezluis/hotel-booking/README.md

 # Hotel Booking

 <kbd>
 <img src="https://user-images.githubusercontent.com/75151961/206912626-081da6f9-c6df-43a9-ad63-23f2ffdf930a.png" alt="Hotel Booking hotel search page">
 </kbd>
+&nbsp;

+## Introduction
+Hotel Booking is a full-stack Ruby on Rails app for making hotel reservations worldwide.
+Hotel Booking follows the MVC (models-views-controllers) architecture to render code on its pages, and utlizes RESTful API conventions for serving the data needed in the frontend.
+Hotel Booking utilizes models associations involving cities, hotels, reservations, and reviews to produce a rich user experience.

 ## Functionality
-Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worldwide.
-The Amadeus API finds the cheapest hotels for a given location.
-In Hotel Booking users have the ability to:

-* Log in to the app by creating a new user account or by OmniAuth authentication through their Google accounts.
-* Search for hotel reservations by a given city, check-in date, checkout-date, and number of guests in real-time.
-* Book a hotel reservation in real-time (note: reservations are valid in real-time at moment of booking but booking occurs within the app only).
-* Browse a list of the cities of their booked hotels.
-* Browse a list of their booked hotels.
-* See a list of their booked hotels at a given city upon click on a city name.
-* See their upcoming and/or previous reservations for a given hotel upon click on the hotel name.
-* Write a review for past hotel reservations.
-* Edit or delete their hotel reviews.
-* Browse a list of their reservations.
-* Some more features ...

-Video walkthrough on YouTube: [Hotel Booking Demo](https://www.youtube.com/watch?v=p1-Fz3bk0QE&t=7s)
+Hotel Booking consumes the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises 150,000+ hotels worldwide to display real-time hotel offers for the selected city, checkin-date, checkout-date, and numbers of guests in the hotel search form.
+Hotel<-- Reservation<-- Room double-nested objects are built on the fly during the search process and are persisted to the database only when a reservation is made to optimze database storage space.
+When clicking on "Reserve" for a given offer, the offer availability is checked in real-time: if the offer is still avaialble, the booking is made, otherwise a no-longer-available message is displayed.

+Models associations along with nested routes and partials are used to produce a net of interconnected views allowing the user to access a variety of information from multiple sources.
+For example, a user can access a given hotel page from the hotels index page, the reservations index page, or the cities index page.
+Also, a user can access the new review form from a hotel show page, the reservations index page or the reviews index page.

+Reservations open for review past 24 hours of the reservation's checkout date.
+Accessing the reviews index page will show your upcoming and/or previous reservations, and a New Review link is dynamically shown on the page if you have reservations that are open for review that takes you to the new review form.

+## Deployment
+Hotel Booking has yet been deployed to production as I'm going to use it as an opportunity to learn and use infrastructure as code tools and CI/CD tools (Terraform, Kafka, Docker, Kuberetes), and apply software architecture design principles to make a higly-avialable and higly-scalable system in the cloud.
+In the mean time, you can here rich [demo images](https://github.com/mmartinezluis/hotel-booking/issues/1) and a [video walkthrough](https://www.youtube.com/watch?v=p1-Fz3bk0QE&t=7s) of the app.

 ## Getting Started
-To get started with the app, make sure you have Rails installed on your machine.
+To get started with the app, first make sure you have Rails installed.
+Then:
 1. Clone the repo to your local machine:
 ``` ruby
 $ git clone https://github.com/mmartinezluis/hotel-booking.git